tbrunetti/GWAS_Analysis_Pipeline/README.md

 module load <freetype location>
 module load <gcc location>
 ```
-Replace '<module location>' with the location of the module on the users' HPC.
+Replace <module location> with the location of the module on the users' HPC.
 Some of the modules such as libpng and freetype may be automatically unloaded on some HPC systems since they are standard Linux libraries.

 Next the user must specify to use the Python virutal environment.
 To do this modify the following lines in the slurm script:
 ```